 - International/Environmental Fieldworks involves interpreting the natural environment through residential fieldwork (current destination: Slovenia) and developing skills in environmental communication

-- Environmental Geography Dissertation is a year-long module in which students undertake their own research project on a relevant topic of their interest, guided by a tutor
+- Environmental Geography Dissertation (40 credits) is a year-long module in which students undertake their own research project on a relevant topic of their interest, guided by a tutor

 Teaching & Assessment